 Justice Dalton determined that by reading the Will as a whole, the Will could be constructed to sensibly give effect to the Will, therefore his honour ordered that the Will be admitted to Probate.

 His honour having regards to the family circumstances of both Mr and Mrs Masci at the time they made the Will and the provisions of the Will made the following declarations:

 - that the joint Will was a mutual Will and that the joint tenancy in which Mr and Mrs Masci held the property in Merrimac Queensland was severed, at least from the death of Fernando Masci.

 - that the joint will of Fernando and Elizabeth Masci operated to give Elizabeth Masci a life estate in the land situated at Merrimac Queensland, and all the monies of Mr Fernando Masci whether held in his own name or jointly with her

-Further his honour decided that Fernando’s child should act as sole executor of the, otherwise the administration of the estate would be prevented because of the inability of the two executors to co-operate.
+Further his honour decided that Fernando’s child should act as sole executor of the estate, otherwise the administration of the estate would be prevented, because of the inability of the two executors to co-operate.